 Then there are the Apple concept stores.
 The best one is on Mercer Street, New York City.
 You know, there is no reason this company can still be in business.
 But I wouldn't use anything except an iMac.
 I've got four iPods.
 That is tragic, right?
 It is tragic.
 Why did I go buy the mini iPod?
 Because yeah, it was stupid!
 But I don't care.
 I don't care, I'm loyal beyond reason to Steve Jobs, to Apple, because they put me at the heart of their thinking.
 They make Apple only for me, I think.

-viagra for free trial You're buying into a club, right.
+You're buying into a club, right.